 Stakeholders will notify MISO of changes of corporation name, ownership, etc., that has material impact on the voting process, no later than five business days following the change.
 Stakeholders will notify MISO Legal with changes.

-Eligible Voters for the Advisory Committee Entities
+106.5.7.3Eligible Voters for the Advisory Committee Entities

 Voting Member List may be found in the Stakeholder Center by clicking Advisory Committee then click 20XX Advisory Committee Members in the related documents box

-Steering Committee
+106.5.7.3.1Steering Committee

 Voting Member List may be found in the Stakeholder Center by clicking Steering Committee then 20XX Steering Committee Members in the related documents box.

-Planning Advisory Committee
+106.5.7.3.2Planning Advisory Committee

 Voting Member List may be found in the Stakeholder Center by clicking Planning Advisory Committee then 20XX Committee Members in the related documents box.

-Tabulating the Vote
+106.5.8Tabulating the Vote

 The Chair is responsible to tabulate and announce the voting results.